Deux-Montagnes line

+On November 17, 2025, the Deux-Montagnes branch of the REM officially opened to passenger service, replacing the Exo-6 service.

 Overview

 This line linked Central Station in downtown Montreal with Deux-Montagnes to the northwest of the Island of Montreal.

 The line offered frequent service during rush hours (10–30 minute intervals) and hourly service outside rush hours on weekdays.
-Since April 27, 2018, weekend service on the line had been shut down.
+From April 27, 2018, weekend service on the line had been shut down.
 Prior, there was hourly service on weekends.

-The trains were owned and managed by the RTM and are operated by Bombardier Transportation.
+The trains were owned and managed by the RTM and were operated by Bombardier Transportation.

-Deux-Montagnes, Roxboro-Pierrefonds, and Central Station are wheelchair-accessible.
+Deux-Montagnes, Roxboro-Pierrefonds, and Central Station were wheelchair-accessible.

-In 2016 an average of 30,700 people rode this train daily, having almost as many passengers as Montreal's four other commuter railway lines combined.
-There are 25 inbound and 24 outbound departures each weekday.
+In 2016, an average of 30,700 people rode this train daily, having almost as many passengers as Montreal's four other commuter railway lines combined.
+There were 25 inbound and 24 outbound departures each weekday.

 On April 22, 2016, it was announced that the Deux-Montagnes line would be converted from commuter rail to automated light metro in 2020, as part of the Réseau express métropolitain network.